-This year had its fair share of crazy phones, and we don't mean unorthodox shapes and forms only, but also unique offerings from reputable manufacturers that really pushed the boundaries of phone
+This year had its fair share of crazy phones, and we don't mean unorthodox shapes and forms only, but also unique offerings from reputable manufacturers that really pushed the boundaries of phone-making in 2015.

 From crazy flip camera shenanigans, through screens sloping on the sides like a pixelized waterfall, manufacturers went out on a limb with ideas and execution, that's why we are rounding up some of the more unorthodox handsets that 2015 brought onto our unsuspecting heads, check'em out below, and tell us which one is your fave.

 With its wacky camera, the Huawei ShotX (or Honor 7i) deserves a pantheon in our ranking of the craziest 2015 phones.
 Not only does it come with a system that turns the 13 MP rear camera into a front-facing one with the flip of a finger, but was also the first phone that moved the fingerprint scanner on the side

 , embedding it in the power/lock key.

 The sole camera unit has been given an additional emphasis, too, boasting a Sony sensor, f/2.0 aperture, sapphire lens protection, the works.
 For those worried that the rotation which flips the camera 180 degrees will wear with time, Huawei is quick to assure us that the mechanism can withstand at least two years of usage even if you flip it 132 times a day.
 Other than the intriguing camera, the Honor 7i is a midranger, with a 5.2" 1080p display, Snapdragon 616 SoC, 2 GB/3 GB of RAM, and 16 GB/32 GB of internal memory, as well as a 3100 mAh battery to back it all up.